jgreen-cli/brainlogs/README.md

 ## Author

-Made by **GuyWithAFrownyFace** as a learning project to sharpen Python, CLI, and cross-platform scripting skills
+Made by me **GuyWithAFrownyFace** as a learning project to sharpen Python, CLI, and cross-platform scripting skills

 ## Dependencies